 How is dystonia diagnosed?

-Diagnosing dystonia is a multi-step process because no single test can give a definitive answer.
+Diagnosing dystonia is a multistep process because no single test can give a complete answer.
 Your healthcare provider will usually do a physical exam and evaluate your symptoms.
-He or she will also take a personal and family history to find out if you have any genetic indications for dystonia.
+They'll also take a personal and family history to find out if you have any genetic indications for dystonia.

 Other tests used to help diagnose dystonia include: